verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Resolved an issue where Verrazzano Platform Operator transitioned to a ready condition before all webhook context paths were ready.
 - Updated base and other images to resolve CVEs.

+### v1.3.6
+Fixes:

+- Resolved an issue in OpenSearch where the user provided JVM heap size setting was not used.

 ### v1.3.5
 Component version updates: